vladimir-ivanov-info/croniot-kmp/README.md

 Then you log in and see a list with all your devices.
 In this case there is only one IoT device, which is my watering system.

-When you click on the device, you can see a screen with 3 tabs.
+When you click on the device, you can see a screen with 3 tabs that show this device's information..

 The 1st tab "Sensors" shows all the sensors' information in a graph.
 The app knows how to graphically represent the values (minimum, maximum, whether it's a number or a string, etc.) because the IoT device told all the necesary information.